 |Official Title:||MRI With Secretin Enhancement to Increase Conspicuity of Pancreatic Cancer|

-A minimum of 15 patients, maximum of 30 patients, will each undergo an S-MRI evaluation, at a dose of 0.2 ucg/kg per exam.
-Secretin provided by the Repligen Corporation, will be administered by IV bolus injection over 1 minute followed by a 30 second saline flush.
+Subjects will each undergo an S-MRI evaluation, at a dose of 0.2 ucg/kg per exam.
+Secretin will be administered by IV bolus injection over 1 minute followed by a 30 second saline flush.
 The maximum dose of secretin will be 18.5 ucg.

 Other Name: RG1068

-Please refer to this study by its ClinicalTrials.gov identifier: NCT01094626
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT01094626

 |Principal Investigator:||Elizabeth Hecht, MD||Columbia University|